SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "pageName": "Help"
 }
 ```
-- **Implementation**: Track the click event on the 'Español' link to capture navigation to the Spanish version.
+- **Implementation**: Track the click event on the 'Español' link to capture navigation.
 - **Risks**: Link may not be clicked frequently, Potential for missing tracking if not implemented correctly

 ```jsx